 Based on what you set as a minimum stock level for each product or product variant, the low-stock report will show you items that fall below that level.
 This information will help you restock on time and adjust your plans in general.

-Use case: Say you’re selling products that people use on a regular basis.
-If you don’t react on low-stock levels, you might lose your loyal customers who are looking for the same product every month or a couple of months.
+Use case: Say you’re selling products that people use regularly.
+If you don’t react to low-stock levels, you might lose your loyal customers who are looking for the same product every month or a couple of months.

 Dead stock reports show you those items that haven’t been sold in a given time period.
 The metrics you will see usually include the following:

 Use case: Based on how much dead stock costs you, you can decide how to put it to better use: for instance, offer more expensive products as a free gift with an order and bundle less expensive ones with fast-selling goods.